 Furen the Evil Hunter is the slightest of the stories.
 It feels like no more than a B-budget superhero film – the title monster hunter turns up and engages in a few animated power blasts – and there is little else to the piece.

-Many people at the screening I was at had walked out by this point but things started to improve with Umeko’s Friends.
+Many people at the film festival screening I was at had walked out by this point but things started to improve with Umeko’s Friends.
 Here the film starts to deliver something spooky, particularly when it comes to the end of the episode with the ghostly Umeko coming after Jordan A. Borges like another Sadako or images of her brother Kanschichi Hiro evoking the curse and hammering at a tree.
 It is here and in the final episode Am I Beautiful? that the varying story strands start to come together and merge the various characters that have appeared throughout into an interwoven story.
 Overall though, this amounts a couple of spooky images but a not particularly memorable film.